capsule-corp-ternoa/ternoa-js/README.md

 ### Run The Container And Access Its Shell

-The predefined operation/command of the container when run is to compile and run the starter-project.
-To execute a different operation additional commands can be passed at the end of the run command.
-Example: passing `bash` will run the bash shell session instead the default operation.
+The predefined operation of the container when executed is to compile and and initiate the Starter-project.
+To execute a different operation, additional commands can be passed at the end.
+For example: padding `bash` will run the bash shell session instead of the default operation.

 ```bash
   # If no command arguments are given this will try to compile and run the starter-project project.
 By passing "bash" we make sure that we run a bash shell session once the container starts.